upperlinecode/dictionary-iteration-mini-lab-python/README.md

     "dehydration": "drink some water",
     "headache": "drink some water and consider taking a pain-reliever" }

-  # Whatever you put first in the pipes will be the name we use to refer to the keys.
-The second will refer to the values.
-  treatments.each do |issue, remedy| # You're naming these internal variables.
-You can call them whatever you want, but the more descriptive your internal variables, the easier they are to use.
+  for issue in treatments: # You're naming this internal variable (issue in this case).
+You can call it whatever you want, but the more descriptive your variable names, the easier they are to use.
-    puts "If you're suffering from #{issue}, you should probably #{remedy}." end
+    print("If you're suffering from " + issue + ", you should probably " + treatments[issue] + ".") # Since the issue variable is only taking on the value of keys from the tratements dictionary, we need to use bracket notation to get the matching remedy for each issue.

 ```